DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

 ssh-add ~/.ssh/subt.d/azure_vm_rsa

 # probes all ssh connections configured in ~/.ssh/config
+# - If you do not see your connection enabled, check you can ssh without password, then open a new terminal and re-try the probe.
 subt tools probe.ssh

 # feel free to connect using the probe alias